 - KB4474419 - "SHA-2 code signing support update for Windows Server 2008 R2, Windows 7, and Windows Server 2008."
 For details regarding 4474419, see https://support.microsoft.com/en-us/topic/sha-2-code-signing-support-update-for-windows-server-2008-r2-windows-7-and-windows-server-2008-september-23-2019-84a8aad5-d8d9-2d5c-6d78-34f9aa5f8339.

 The recorder forces a vacuum if the database size becomes too large to ensure that a continual vacuuming does not exist.
 A check to only vacuum once per day and at least one hour after system startup to make sure vacuum operations do not interfere with system boot.

-If security software is in use in the environment to monitor and block unknown host system processes, your security administrator must create exclusions to allow the Tanium processes to run without interference.
-See the module user guide for a complete reference of exclusions that must be put in place for the module to work as expected.
-The following table lists the exclusions required for the Client Recorder Extension.
+If security software is in use in the environment to monitor and block unknown host system processes, Tanium recommends that a security administrator create exclusions to allow the Tanium processes to run without interference.
+The configuration of these exclusions varies depending on AV software.
+For a list of all security exclusions to define across Tanium, see Tanium Core Platform Deployment Reference Guide: Host system security exclusions.